The cartographic resources available are:

 Example: Virginia Railway Network. [computer map].
 1:25000.
 National Transportation Atlas Databases.
 Washington, D.C.: US Department of Transportation, 2000.
 Using ArcGIS [GIS software].
 Version 8.3.
 Redlands, CA: Environmental Systems Research Institute, 1992-2004.

-The section includes microfilm copies in black and white of historical cadastres from all the provincial Archivi di Stato of the Regione Lombardia.
-This means approx. 250,000 map sheets (based on nearly 10,000 toponyms) related to the cadastral surveys decreed by the various successive state administrations in the Regione Lombardia since the beginning of the eighteenth to the beginning of the twentieth century, namely:
+The section includes digital copies of historical cadastres from Archivi di Stato of the Regione Lombardia.
+These copies come from Cadastral surveys decreed by the various successive state administrations in the Regione Lombardia since the beginning of the eighteenth to the beginning of the twentieth century, namely:

 The Teresian or "Charles VI" Cadastre was implemented between 1718 and 1760; it was ordered by Charles VI of Hapsburg in 1714 and was started in 1718.
 The first surveys were made in the period 1721-1723 and were interrupted in 1733; they resumed only in 1749, during the reign of Maria Theresa of Hapsburg, and ended with the activation of the cadastre in 1760.
 It was the first geometric parcel cadastre - so not simply descriptive - whose formation deeds have been preserved